SpeedBambooFox/UIUCTF-2024-Writeups/WEB/Fare_Envation/README.md

 console.log(newJwt)
 ```

-We modify the `access token` in cookies to the conductor JWT we generated, and click the `I'm a Passenger` agagin, the flag appears in alert, as shown in the image below:
+We modify the `access token` in cookies to the conductor JWT we generated, and click the `I'm a Passenger` again, the flag appears in alert, as shown in the image below:

 ![The Website](./images/image6.png)